TRACE: Learning to Compute on Circuit Graphs: Method

 \subsection{Contrastive Task}

-Contrastive learning is a standard self-supervised strategy for learning representations of circuit functionality~\citep{wang2024fgnn2,fang2025circuitfusion,fang2025circuitencoder,wu2025MGVGA}.
+Contrastive learning is a standard self-supervised strategy for learning representations of circuit functionality~\cite{wang2024fgnn2,fang2025circuitfusion,fang2025circuitencoder,wu2025MGVGA}.
 The fundamental principle is to pull embeddings of functionally equivalent circuits closer together in the embedding space while pushing apart those of functionally different circuits.
 This process trains the model to identify and encode the discriminative features that define a circuit's intrinsic properties, all without needing explicit labels.
 Following prior work, we form training instances for each circuit $\mathcal{G}$.
 A positive sample, $\mathcal{G}^+$, is created by applying a functionally equivalent transformation to $\mathcal{G}$.
 All other circuits within the same batch are treated as negative samples, $\mathcal{G}^-$.
-We then optimize the encoder using the InfoNCE loss~\citep{infonce}: The effect of this objective is to structure the embedding space such that functional equivalence corresponds to proximity, mapping similar circuits to nearby points while separating them from non-equivalent ones.
+We then optimize the encoder using the InfoNCE loss~\cite{infonce}:

+The objective is to structure the embedding space so that functional equivalence corresponds to proximity, mapping similar circuits to nearby points while separating from non-equivalent ones.